Elmegaard/SynastriaQuestieHelper/README.md

 - Added right click for wowhead url
 - Rewrote quest fetching to allow more than 10 quests
 - Fixed item icons not re-loading caching
+- Write (item) instead of coordinate when the quest is started from an item

 ### Version 1.1